|Course name:||Python for Scientists and Engineers|

 The participants can follow all steps directly on their computers.
 There are exercises at the end of each unit providing ample opportunity to apply the freshly learned knowledge.

-Every participant receives comprehensive printed materials that cover the whole course content as wells a CD with all source codes and used software.
+Every participant receives comprehensive materials in PDF format that cover the whole course content as well as all source code.